TochusC/ai-assistant-teaching-website/docs/en/README.md

 </div>

 Don't want to learn the complex business logic of the teaching platform?
 No problem!
-Let Xiao Hui assist students in submitting assignments, completing tasks, and help teachers with tedious operations such as taking attendance and assigning homework.
+Let Xiaohui help students submit assignments, complete tasks; assist teachers in taking attendance, assigning homework, and other tedious operations.

-For any task, just say a word to Xiao Hui, and she will go through fire and water to fulfill your needs!
+No matter the task, just say a word to Xiaohui, and she will go above and beyond to meet your needs!

 ***
-##### Speech-to-Text (STT) is powered by Baidu's Rapid Speech Recognition service.
+##### Speech-to-Text (STT) is powered by Baidu's Rapid Phrase Speech Recognition service.
 ##### Large Language Model (LLM) is Baidu's ERNIE 3.5.
-##### Text-to-Speech (TTS) is implemented through the GitHub project [GPT-SoVits](https://github.com/RVC-Boss/GPT-SoVITS).
+##### Text-to-Speech (TTS) is implemented using the GitHub project [GPT-SoVits](https://github.com/RVC-Boss/GPT-SoVITS).
 ***
 ### How to Run This Platform❓
-The platform is still under construction...
+The platform is currently still under construction...

+#### Environment Setup🔨:
+***
+This GitHub repository only contains the frontend project, built using Vue, npm (Node Package Manager) as the package manager, and utilizes the [Element-Plus](https://element-plus.org/) frontend framework.

+Before running the project, please run
+`npm install`
+to install the necessary libraries and dependencies listed in package.json.

 Use
 `
 npm run dev
 `
-to start the project and have an exclusive preview experience.
+to start the project for an early preview experience.

+#### Important❗:
+***
+The intelligent assistant Xiaohui needs to communicate with the server for data interaction to function properly.
+The backend server project is not yet uploaded to GitHub.

+Please note that the translation might need further adjustments based on the actual content and context.